Conformal Prediction for Hierarchical Data: Objectives and methodology

 \subsubsection{Multivariate SCP for joint coverage based on ellipsoidal sets}

 Multivariate SCP based on ellipsoidal sets was already studied by~\citet{johnstone2021conformal} and~\citet{messoudi2022ellipsoidal} for plain multivariate data.
-The key is to consider $A$--norms $\Arrowvert\,\cdot\,\Arrowvert_A$ of estimation errors, where $A$ is a data-based definite positive matrix designed to capture the potential multivariate dependencies of the targets.
+The key is to consider $A$--norms $\Arrowvert\,\cdot\,\Arrowvert_A$ of estimation errors, where $A$ is a positive definite data-based matrix designed to capture the potential multivariate dependencies of the targets.
 The matrix $A$ is learned on the estimation set $\mathcal{D}_{\est}$ (possibly also based on data from $\cD_{\train}$, like $\wh{\bmu}$) and its choice is critical for practical purposes.
 A typical choice is $A = \hat{\Sigma}^{-1}$, where $\hat{\Sigma}$ is some estimated covariance matrix of the residuals $\by_t - \bop{\widehat{y}}_t$, where $t \in \cD_{\est}$, and the Moore-Penrose pseudo-inverse is considered.
 To a certain extent, this approach may be considered a form of de-correlation.
-Scalar non-conformity scores given by $A$--norms are then computed on $\cD_{\calib}$:
+We denote by $\mathcal{E}$ the procedure outputting this matrix.